AxelSorensen/Primer-Simulation/README.md

 After searching the web far and wide, I haven't been able to find out how to mimic these simulations.
 So I decided to figure it out myself.

+Follow my progress here and @axel_sorensen on Twitter, were I will be posting most of my updates

 *I am by no means an experienced programmer, so any comments or ideas to optimize the code and reduce repetition, are very welcome*

+**RUNNING THE SIMULATION:**

+To run the simulation you just need to, copy the Primer Sim folder to your computer, open the unity project and press play!

 **THE SIMULATION**